RishiKumar158/github-crash-course/README.md

 # Important Instructions

-This is demo repository for practing Git & GitHub
+This is demo a repository for practicing Git & GitHub